julius-speech/julius/README.md

 # Download Julius

 The latest release version is [4.3.1](https://github.com/julius-speech/julius/releases), released on January 15, 2014.
+You can get the released package from the [Release page](https://github.com/julius-speech/julius/releases).

 Version 4.3.1 is a bug fix release.
 Several bugs has been fixed.
 See the "Release.txt" file for the full list of updates.
 Run with "-help" to see full list of options.

-You can get the released package from the [Release page](https://github.com/julius-speech/julius/releases).

 # Toolkit and Assets

 There are also toolkit and assets to run Julius.
 They are maintained by the Julius development team.
-You can download them fron the following links:
+You can get them fron the following Github pages:

 ## [Japanese Dictation Kit](https://github.com/julius-speech/dictation-kit)